fal-ai/dbt-fal/docs/read_dbt_metadata.md

       owner: "@alice"
 ```

 Dbt users can take advantage of `fal-dbt` to parse the configuration under the `meta` tag and use this data for other purposes.
-For example; to send slack notification to owners of models after their model completes a dbt run.
+For example; to send a slack  to owners of models after their model completes a dbt run.

 In this example we'll leave what to do with this data to the imagination of the reader, but go through how to parse the `meta` tag in a fal script.